piotrekh/dbup-add-migration/README.md

 }
 ```

-Please, note, that `executionMode` is optional and can be omitted
+Please, note, that `executionMode` is optional and can be added if required (e.g. `"executionMode": "RunOnce"`)

 ---
 The "buildAction" field should contain one of the following values: